Introduction to Policy & Advocacy Careers

 Workshop Outcomes

-• Connect with other LEE members at similar career stages
+• Make connections with other LEE members

 Who Should Join